-Recap: A hot young Jason Lewis (better known as Smith Jerrod from Sex and the City) is trying to get into the After Dark, but the security guard tells him he's not on the guest list.
+Recap: A hot young Jason Lewis (eventually known as Smith Jerrod from Sex and the City) is trying to get into the After Dark, but the security guard tells him he's not on the guest list.
 (Not sure when the After Dark became this exclusive a night club.)
 Valerie comes over and asks if there's a problem, so the security guard tells her that Jason Lewis claims he's part of Quentin Tarantino's party, but his name isn't on the list.
 Jason Lewis just shrugs and says, "Never mind.
-I didn't want to come here in the first place" and amicably shuffles off...and Valerie chases after him and offers to check with Quentin, but he tells her not to worry about it.
-Out of nowhere, a small group of paparazzi appear and they all start snapping his photo...and Valerie's all, "Wuh?" and asks a paparazzo who he is.
-The paparazzo informs her he's a hot new actor who everyone thinks might be the next James Dean...and Valerie looks intrigued by that tidbit as she stares contemplatively into space.
+I didn't want to come here in the first place" and shuffles off...and Valerie chases after him and offers to check with Quentin, but he tells her not to worry about it.
+Out of nowhere, a small group of paparazzi appear and start snapping his photo...and Valerie's all, "Wuh?" and asks a paparazzo who he is.
+The paparazzo informs her that he's a hot new actor who everyone thinks might be the next James Dean...and Valerie looks intrigued by that tidbit while staring contemplatively into space.

 David and Donna are on their way to visit Donna's paternal grandmother, who lives somewhere out of town.
 David grumbles about how much Felice hates him and accuses Donna of doing nothing to promote his cause.
 Donna tells him it's a dead issue, since Felice thinks they're too young to be serious - but then says her grandmother is really looking forward to meeting him.
 David says he hopes she likes him 'cause he needs as many allies in the Martin family as possible.